MarkJeronimus/ImageUtilities/README.md

 - Added extensive preprocessing for image type conversions
 - No internal clamping or quantization (using short arrays internally)
 - sRGB-correct resizing (see http://entropymine.com/imageworsener/gamma)
-- Event game iteration not thread-safe
+- Event listener iteration not thread-safe
 - Added output scaling mode without specifying explicit output dimensions
 - Skip resizing step when one or both dimensions stay the same
 - Allow user to both specify output size and scaling factor at the same time, and either can be set back to auto